CharlieS540/MS1-Junior-Club/README.md

 #### As the Camp Lead Coach and website owner:

 * I would like to present the club to potential new custom in a clear and visually pleasing way.
-    * The sites has clearly defined sections and is responsponsive.
+    * The site has clearly defined sections and is responsive.
 * Keep existing members up to date with events and camps.
     * The Activity Schedule and Events page are clearly label and defined making it easy to find out about events and camps.
 * Increase our contact database.
-    * There is two places on the site with a call to action and a sign up modal to try and encourage users to sign up.
+    * There are two places on the site with a call to action and a sign up modal to try and encourage users to sign up.
 * Post weekly activities.
     * Activity Schedule clearly formatted to make adding new information quick and easy.